konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       | -                           |

+## Changes in 4.4.1
+* Fix linting issues in this task.

 ## Changes in 4.4.0
-- Update task to use repository value from snapshot JSON insted of data JSON.
+* Update task to use repository value from snapshot JSON insted of data JSON.

 ## Changes in 4.3.0
 * Updated the base image used in this task